IBM/helm101/tutorial/Lab1/README.md

     http://50.23.5.136:31367
     ```

-    2. Use the output given (for example `http://50.23.5.136:31367`), and then navigate to that address in your browser.

-    Result: The guestbook displays in your browser:
+    2. Navigate to the output given (for example `http://50.23.5.136:31367`) in your browser.
+You should see the guestbook now displaying in your browser:

     ![Guestbook](guestbook-page.png)

 # Conclusion

-Congratulations, you have now deployed an application using two different methods to Kubernetes!
-It can be seen that you require less commands and less to think about (give it the chart path - not the individual files),  to deploy an application using Helm than it does using `kubectl`.
+Congratulations, you have now deployed an application by using two different methods to Kubernetes!
+From this lab, you can see that using Helm required less commands and less to think about (by giving it the chart path and not the individual files) versus using `kubectl`.
 Helm's application management provides the user with this simplicity.

-Move onto the next lab, [Lab2](../Lab2/README.md).
+Move on to the next lab, [Lab2](../Lab2/README.md), to learn how to update our running app when the chart has been changed.